 - 1/2 cup (172g) molasses (not blackstrap)

 - 1 - 2 Tbsp milk

-- Preheat oven to 350 degrees.
-In a mixing bowl whisk together flour, ginger, cinnamon, cloves, nutmeg, baking powder, baking soda and salt set aside.
+- Whisk dry ingredients: In a mixing bowl whisk together flour, ginger, cinnamon, cloves, nutmeg, baking powder, baking soda and salt set aside.

 - Thin as needed and whip: Add more water to thin as needed and increase speed and whip mixture until it is glossy and thickens up.
 Tint with food coloring if desired.
 Transfer to piping bags fitted with tiny round tips.